-New Netflix docuseries digs into missing Flight MH370 — here’s what we know
+New search begins for Malaysia Flight 370.
+What we know about the missing plane

 3. It was murder-suicide by the pilot

-Larry Vance, a Canadian aviation expert and former airplane crash investigator, told CBC News that he can claim with “100 per cent certainty” that the disappearance of MH370 was an act of murder-suicide by the pilot.
+Larry Vance, a Canadian aviation expert and former airplane crash investigator, told CBC News that he can claim with “100% certainty” that the disappearance of MH370 was an act of murder-suicide by the pilot.

 “This is a criminal event.
 It’s not an accident,” Vance told CBC News.
 “This was planned and conducted, carried out by one individual who had control of the airplane via his job to have control of the airplane.”